 Before joining Heritage, Arthur worked at House Committee on Armed Services and at the Hudson Institute.
 He has published articles in World Affairs, and has participated in the Hertog Young Professionals Program and the Tikvah Fund Institutes.

 Arthur studied political science and philosophy at Emory University, receiving a B.A., summa cum laude.
 He also received an M.A. from University of Chicago, where he studied political theory.
-Arthur resides in Washington, DC.
+Arthur resides in Washington, DC, with his wife.